Shiginn/svsfunc/docs/usage/encoder.rst

 Chapters
 --------
-If you are working with Blu-Ray files, you can extract the chapters using vardautomation's ``MplsReader``.
+If you are working with Blu-Ray files, you can extract the chapters using vardautomation's ``MplsReader`` or with :py:class:`svsfunc.parse.ParseBD`.
 Otherwise, you can use a list of integers where each number represent the first frame of a chapter.

 .. code:: python